danny-fla/Lucid-Waves/README.md

 - Each comment is presented with the commenter's name, timestamp, and body.
 - The like button is provided for each comment, with a dynamic state (liked or not liked) and an updated like count.
 - Authenticated users see a form to submit comments, including the user's username and a submission button.
-- Users are informed if their comment is awaiting approval (commented) or prompted to leave a comment.
+- Users are informed if their comment is awaiting approval or prompted to leave a comment.

 ### Upload Post Page